 Imagine yourself as a cat, stretched wide, and basking in sunshine on a warm terrace or a playful squirrel.
 What would their songs or words be if they could write?
 Here is my basic example:

 Unashamedly playing up our feelings

 Approaching, tossing her regal tail

-Her daring as if wiped off by her fluffy brush
+Her fear wiped off by that fluffy brush

-Humans are unfair to squirrels sans tails, the rats
+You see, we humans are unfair to squirrels sans tails —

 Shy underdogs fed by trash, living off canals